anymod/guide/docs/examples/es6.md

 <img src="https://res.cloudinary.com/component/image/upload/c_scale,w_1200/v1534863933/es6-02_jxgjb3.png">

-Babel has compiled the above ES6 / ES2015 JavaScript into "regular" ES5 JavaScript as shown below, and this JavaScript is what ultimately runs in the browser when the mod is loaded:
+Babel has pre-compiled the above ES6 / ES2015 JavaScript into "regular" ES5 JavaScript as shown below, and this JavaScript is what ultimately runs in the browser when the mod is loaded:

 ```js
 "use strict";